 GST Provides Greater Opportunity

 How will India’s manufacturers, and their worldwide OEM clients, benefit from this new GST structure?
-Inbound supply chain materials delivered into India’s Special Economic Zones (SEZs), including Syrma’s 120,000 square foot flagship Chennai facility, are deemed zero-rated goods, and may be exempted from taxes or eligible for credits or refunds.
-This savings can be passed on directly to clients.
+Inbound supply chain materials delivered into India’s Special Economic Zones (SEZs), including Syrma’s 120,000 square foot flagship Chennai facility, are deemed zero-rated goods and may be exempted from taxes or eligible for credits or refunds.
+These savings can be passed on directly to clients.
 GST lowers supplemental costs for warehousing and logistics, currently as much as 8% of a manufacturer’s total expenses.
 Centralized GST payments to the government are transacted 100% electronically, leaving a verifiable accounting record and discouraging kickbacks and other corruption common among other manufacturing countries.

 The reduction of multiple domestic taxes will encourage OEM goods made in India to be directly distributed to technology-savvy Indian consumers.
 Lower manufacturing taxes will directly translate into more competitive domestic retail pricing.
 Combined with India’s relative political and economic stability, the added incentives created by GST are expected to spur a dramatic uptick in the nation’s share of the global electronics manufacturing market.
 According to an independent report highlighted in the Economic Times, those numbers are forecasted to grow from a recorded $31 billion in 2015 to a projected $104 billion by 2020.